Seven Common Misconceptions about Laser Eye Surgery

 Misconception 7: “One could end up with worse vision than one started with”

-The answer to this common results-focused FAQ is clear: It is extremely unlikely that your vision without glasses (your uncorrected vision) will be worse after surgery than before.
-However, the real risk of this happening is dependent on your level of vision before you underwent the procedure.
+So, we’ve established that the risk of blindness as a result of Laser Eye Surgery is exceedingly small – but what about the risk of your vision getting worse?
+Well, to be clear, it is extremely likely that your uncorrected vision will be worse after surgery than before.
+However, the real risk of this is largely dependent on your level of vision before the procedure.

-For example, there is virtually no chance that your vision will be worse after surgery than your vision without glasses before.
-Furthermore, the chance that your corrected distance visual acuity (CDVA) will be reduced by even a small amount is around 1 in 1,000 – that’s 0.1% per eye.
+There is virtually no risk that your vision after surgery will be worse than your vision without glasses before.
+The chance that your corrected distance visual acuity (CDVA) will be reduced by even a small amount is around 1 in 1,000 – that’s 0.1% per eye.

-If you have any further doubts or concerns about Laser Eye Surgery, get in touch with one of our friendly clinic coordinators – they are always happy to help!
+Do you have any further doubts or concerns about Laser Eye Surgery?
+Get in touch with one of our friendly clinic coordinators – they are always happy to help!
 Alternatively, Book a Consultation to determine your suitability for treatment.